 Pregnancy can progress differently for every woman.
 The conception of a baby can be a complex process.
 The initial phase of foetal development normally forms the basis for a safe and healthy pregnancy.
 So, the confirmation of pregnancy is usually followed up by conducting an ultrasound and some blood tests.
 Your doctor may check the levels of hCG (Human Chorionic Gonadotropin) through a blood test.
 During an ultrasound, the doctor tries to find the gestational sac, which helps him to ascertain the progress of the pregnancy.

-The presence of a gestational sac by 3 to 5 weeks of gestation is normally considered a positive mark.
+The presence of a gestational sac by three to five weeks of gestation is normally considered a positive mark.
 It could also happen that a gestational sac is detected but without the presence of an embryo.

 In some cases, during the ultrasound, the doctor is unable to see a gestational sac.
 Such a scenario can arise due to miscalculation of gestational dates, which means it may be too soon to see a gestational sac.
 But if no gestational sac is spotted even during the follow-ups, it may indicate a possible ectopic pregnancy or a miscarriage.

 What is a Gestational Sac?

-The detection of gestational sac through an early ultrasound is usually the easiest way to gauge the advance of pregnancy.
-Gestational sac is the cavity containing the amniotic fluid which surrounds the developing embryo, is usually present in the uterus.
-It looks like a dark space with a white rim around when seen on an obstetric ultrasound.
+The detection of a gestational sac through an early ultrasound is usually the easiest way to gauge the advancement of pregnancy.
+The gestational sac, which is the cavity containing the amniotic fluid that surrounds the developing embryo, is usually present in the uterus.
+It looks like a dark space with a white rim around, when seen on an obstetric ultrasound.